kamyu104/GoogleCodeJam-2020/README.md

 # [GoogleCodeJam 2020](https://codingcompetitions.withgoogle.com/codejam/archive/2020) ![Language](https://img.shields.io/badge/language-Python-orange.svg) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE) ![Progress](https://img.shields.io/badge/progress-22%20%2F%2027-ff69b4.svg)

 Python solutions of Google Code Jam 2020.
-Solution begins with `*` means it will get TLE in the largest data set (total computation amount > `10^8`, which is not friendly for Python to solve in 5 ~ 15 seconds). `Very Hard` means it was an unsolved problem during the contests, which may be not really that difficult.
+Solution begins with `*` means it will get TLE in the largest data set (total computation amount > `10^8`, which is not friendly for Python to solve in 5 ~ 15 seconds). `Very Hard` means that it is an unsolved problem during the contest and may not be that difficult.

 * [Code Jam 2019](https://github.com/kamyu104/GoogleCodeJam-2019)
 * [Qualification Round](https://github.com/kamyu104/GoogleCodeJam-2020#qualification-round)